anthonyjuan-wang/SudoSolver/README.md

 # SudoSolver
 uses backtracking algorithm to solve a Sudoku

+# Instructions